jkriege2/JKQtPlotter/examples/simpletest_datastore_statistics/README.md

     plotter->addGraph(res);
 ```

-In order to save you the work of writing out this code, the statistics library provides "adaptors", such as `jkqtpstatAddVBoxplot()`, which basically implements the code above.
+In order to save you the work of writing out this code, the [statisticslibrary] provides "adaptors", such as `jkqtpstatAddVBoxplot()`, which basically implements the code above.
 Then drawing a boxplot is reduced to:

 ```.cpp
     JKQTPBoxplotHorizontalElement* gBox2=jkqtpstatAddHBoxplot(plot1box->getPlotter(), datastore1->begin(randomdatacol2), datastore1->end(randomdatacol2), -0.25);